Golden Gate Bridge & Sausalito Bus Tour Information

 6. Does their bus match today’s weather?

-There are many different kinds of bus tour vehicles in San Francisco and Sausalito.
+There are many different kinds of Sausalito bus tour vehicles.
 Some are a good choice any day of the year, others are especially good on some days and not so great on others.
-Some of the hop-on hop-off companies use different kinds of buses based on the local weather.
+Some of the hop-on hop-off companies use different kinds of buses on different days based on the local weather.

 Vans — These will often have 8 to 12 seats, and are air conditioned.